hbctraining/main/registrations/AllFunders_Intro-to-R.md

 > **NOTE**: _You will not have a reserved seat for this workshop until you pay the registration fee_.
 Please make sure you pay within the time stated in that email, else you will lose your spot to someone on the waitlist.

-> **NOTE*: HMS Graduate Students may receive waivers on registration fees.
+> **NOTE*: HMS Graduate Students and researchers affiliated with Harvard University Center for AIDS Research may receive waivers on registration fees.
 Please register and we’ll followup with you.

 ---